 Poker Dealing at Home Games

 Unlike the structured setup of casinos, home games often witness a collaborative approach to poker dealing.
-Players take turns rotating the dealer role, fostering a sense of shared responsibility.
+Players rotate the dealer role, fostering a sense of shared responsibility.

 Identifying the Poker Dealer